taliajmallo/rpgs/campaigns/Sins/Namah/charsheet.md

 this bonus, you may  immediately add 1d6 to the check's result without taking an action.
 This may be used 9 (3 + CHA Modifier) times per day.
 ### Bonds of Sisterhood
 You grant your seance boon to any adjacent allies.
-At 5th level, this improves
+At 5th level, this improves to all allies within 30 feet.

 ### Talents
 #### Shield-Sister